 The latest National Planning Policy Framework (NPPF) sets out the Government's planning policies for England and how these are expected to be applied.
-At the heart of the NPPF is a presumption in favour of planning for climate change as noted in the following relevant clause numbers.
+At the heart of the NPPF is a presumption in favour of planning of sustainable development.
+The NPPF has guidance for developments to ensure they plan for climate change.